-The planned asset allocation of the Sub-Fund aligned with environmental and social characteristics and other is represented in the table below.
+The asset allocation of the Sub-Fund is represented in the table below.

-The planned asset allocation is that 95% of the investments of the Sub-fund are aligned with the E/S characteristics.
-5% of the investments of the Sub-fund is estimated to be in the category 'other' and not used to promote E/S characteristics.
-These investments are mostly in cash, cash equivalents, derivatives used for efficient portfolio management techniques and UCI's and UCITS that do not promote environmental or social characteristics and that do not have a sustainable investment objective.
+The minimum asset allocation is that 90% of the investments of the Sub-fund are aligned with the E/S characteristics.
+When establishing the alignment of any securitisations or asset-backed commercial paper held in the Sub-Fund with the E/S characteristics promoted by the Sub-Fund, the sponsor is assessed against said E/S characteristics and not the underlying collateral.
+10% of the investments of the Sub-fund can fall in the category 'other' and not be aligned with the promoted E/S characteristics.
+These investments are mostly in cash, derivatives used for efficient portfolio management techniques and investments that are not aligned with the E/S characteristics promoted by this Sub-Fund.